 4 DISCUSSION

-Our results support the use of eDNA could be used to detect dense infestations in interior Alaska.
+Our results support the use of eDNA to detect dense infestations in interior Alaska.
 We found no evidence to support the use of an eDNA collection protocol for the early detection of Elodea in a small, cold-water lake in central Alaska.
 Despite healthy plant growth, more than doubling its volume, the eDNA from the plants was only detected at the source.
 This was not surprising as Kuehne et al (2020) found low levels of detection and concluded there were substantial hurdles to use eDNA

 for early detection of aquatic invasive plants.